 How to Navigate Disney World Virtual Queues

-Head to the Virtual Queue section on the Home Screen and tap "Join" at the designated times.
-For Guardians, you can try to join the virtual queue at 7 a.m. (from anywhere) and 1 p.m. (from EPCOT).
-For TRON, you can to join the virtual queue at 7 a.m. (from anywhere) and 1 p.m. (from Magic Kingdom)
+To join a virtual queue, head to the Virtual Queue section on the Home Screen and tap "Join" at the designated times.
+For past virtual queues, most have had distribution times at 7 a.m. (can join from anywhere) and 1 p.m. (must be in the park).

 - You can only join each ride's virtual queue once per day.